 As in the lower and middle schools, high school students continue to create their own illustrated main lesson books.
 Computers and other technology, textbooks, and direct source material support students’ learning, which continues focus on classroom discussions, observation and hands-on experience.
 Beginning in high school, grades are assigned and meaningful assessments in the form of teacher-designed tests and quizzes contribute to learning.
 Students take standardized college admission tests (PSAT, SAT, ACT).
 Our students perform above the national average on the SATs, and several WSSS students have been named National Merit Commended Students based on their PSAT scores.

 College and Career Guidance

 Our College Guidance Office supports students and families through the post-secondary school decision process throughout the high school years.
 While some of our students choose to take a gap year or enter the workforce directly, most choose to attend a four-year college.
 Families receive detailed timelines and checklists to guide them through various aspects of the process from co-curricular activities, to college visits, to FAFSA and scholarships, testing, asking for letters of recommendation and the Common Application.
 The school hosts regular visits from college representatives throughout the year.
 In addition to transcripts, students submit portfolios of their work when they apply to colleges.
-Click these links to see specific curriculum by grade and history of college acceptances.

 FOR MORE INFORMATION